CalHenry/job-scraper-llm-comparison/README.md

 >DISCLAIMER:
 >
->This is not illegal: we only access the data provided in the web page using a *public API*.
+>This is not illegal: we only access the data provided to the web page using a *public API*.
 >Nevertheless, we have to respect the API's owner and not overwhelm their infrastructure and follow the **robots.txt** guidelines.
-In our case we do a call to get the data for each web page but it's no different from loading a web page with the web browser so our usage of the API is very small.
+In our case we do a call to get the data for each web page and it's no different from loading a web page with the web browser so our usage of the API is very normal.

 ### ⚙️ Data processing